chronot1995/deploy-netq-to-a-custom-topology/README.md

 https://gitlab.com/nvidia-networking/systems-engineering/poc-support/deploy-netq-to-a-custom-topology/-/releases
 ```

-This playbook will deploy NetQ in a Custom Cumulus Air topology with NetQ 4.x.
-The default setting in Air is to give the netq-ts server the IP address of 192.168.200.250.
-This value is set in the all.yaml group_vars file, in case it needs to be overridden.
+### Description

+This will configure NetQ 4.x agents onto Cumulus Switches and Ubuntu 18.x servers within a custom Air topology.

 1. Copy this playbook down to the OOB management server with the following command: